middlestate/REAP/src/pages/index.md

 for_students:
   heading: How REAP Works For Students
   cards:
+    content:
        - title: Scholarships and Mentorship
           text: Incentive-based scholarships that promote elevated standards supported by peer mentorship
         - title: Counseling and Education
           text: REAP-funded counselor providing additional support for students along the  college track
         - title: Workshops and Contacts
           text: Regular topic-based workshops designed to prepare students for rigors of college application process
 ---